-Describe how unsheltered Veterans will be offered and connected to shelter once identified in outreach, including: how shelter bed(s) will be secured, how Veterans will be transported to shelter, etc. Once an unsheltered veteran is identified through outreach services, the region representative will refer the veteran to the local shelter.
+Describe how unsheltered Veterans will be offered and connected to shelter once identified in outreach, including: how shelter bed(s) will be secured, how Veterans will be transported to shelter, etc. Once an unsheltered veteran is identfied through outreach services, the region representative will refer the veteran to the local shelter.
+Local shelters in Region 8 include - My Refuge, Lumberton Christian Care, Southeastern Family Violence Center - all in Robeson County, and Restoring Hope Center (Laurinburg, NC).
 Veteran is brief on the shelter's requirements (i.e. number of beds, weekly cost, hours of operation, and other requirements), and will link veteran on an action step - such as, going to the police to get a warrant check as required by shelters.
 Veteran is also linked with local transit system, agencies, and other community resources that provide transportation services.
 In case the shelters are full, then a representative will link the veteran to agencies and religious organizations that provide emergency housing, free hotel/motel stay.